Do you watch anime? Do you love romance stories with a light-hearted feel to them? Then otome anime is just for you!

 At its best, otaku is a subculture that over 42% of young people identify as.
 The term otaku casts a wide net and there are many classifications within.
 The most populous group is the manga otaku with over 350,000 individuals.

 There are several other groups including audio-visual equipment otaku with 60,000 individuals, automobile otaku with 140,000, and travel otaku with 250,000 individuals.
-The people classed as otaku are highly passionate about their subjects and spend most of their time on it.
+The people classed as otaku are highly passionate about their subjects and spend most of their time on them.

 This is why otaku is so heavily associated with anime, as that tends to be an outspoken and predominant group.
 However, the term is a source of contention among some fans due to the negative connotations attached.